Devon333/Pages/PlasmonID.md

 Below in part a) is the total absorption spectra and the absorption spectra scaled by the superatomic character of each excited state that contributes to the absorption spectra.

-Part b) is the "Plasmon ID" plot this plot has
+Part b) is the "Plasmon ID" plot and displays
+- Energy(x-axis)
+- Oscillator Strength(y-axis)
+- Dipole additivity(point color, based on the color bar on right)
+- Collectivity(point size, reference inside plot area)
+- Superatomic character(SAC)(circle if > 0.7, unfilled square if 0.25<SAC<0.7, a cross if SAC<0.25)
 ![plasmonID cluster](Ag29.png)